DmitryPopov1988/Warehouse/README.md

 ## Description
 Graphic design of application is made by [JavaFX](https://wiki.openjdk.java.net/display/OpenJFX/Main) platform.
 For storing data is used [MySQL](https://www.mysql.com) database.

-Login into system provides by entering own login and password in a special window when application starts.
+Login into system provides by entering own account's login and password in a special window when application starts.